rishabprasad005/role-courses/RH124/Notes.md

 ### Standard Input, Standard Output, and Standard Error

 - A running program, or process, needs to read input from somewhere and write output to somewhere.
-A command run from tde shell prompt normally reads its input from tde keyboard and sends its output to its terminal window.
+A command run from the shell prompt normally reads its input from the keyboard and sends its output to its terminal window.

 - A process uses numbered channels called file descriptors to get input and send output.
 All processes start witd at least tdree file descriptors:-
-  - **channel 0** : Standard input reads input from tde keyboard.
+  - **channel 0** : Standard input reads input from the keyboard.
-  - **channel 1** : Standard output sends normal output to tde terminal.
+  - **channel 1** : Standard output sends normal output to the terminal.
-  - **channel 2** : Standard error sends error messages to tde terminal.
+  - **channel 2** : Standard error sends error messages to the terminal.

-  If a program opens separate connections to otder files, it may use higher-numbered file descriptors.
+  If a program opens separate connections to other files, it may use higher-numbered file descriptors.

 - Channels (File Descriptors):-